cdktf/cdktf-provider-cloudflare/docs/ruleset.csharp.md

 - *Type:* object

-Use the resolved host in the cache key.
+Whether to use the resolved host in the cache key.

-A value of true will use the resolved host, while a value or false will use the original host.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#resolved Ruleset#resolved}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#resolved Ruleset#resolved}

 ---